Blazorise/Blazorise.Articles/news/2025-09-16-affiliate-discontinued/post.md

 # Blazorise Affiliate Program Discontinued

-<p class="lead">We are announcing the immediate removal of the Blazorise affiliate program.
-Unfortunately, the program has been misused by individuals and has become an operational burden for our team.</p>
+We are announcing the immediate removal of the Blazorise affiliate program.
+Unfortunately, the program has been misused by individuals and has become an operational burden for our team.{.lead}

 ## Why We're Removing the Program